harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 In other words, estrogen levels during brain development are responsible for the sex-specific differences in gonadotrophin secretion and estrogen feedback at the pituitary.
 The important point of this research is that males (with the exception of homosexuals) were not found to have any positive feedback from estrogen.
 Those results that were "strongly confirmed."

 Finally, there's [this research](https://www.ncbi.nlm.nih.gov/pubmed/640052) (that was [referenced above](https://www.reddit.com/r/steroids/wiki/draft#wiki_serms.3A_nolvadex.2C_clomid.2C_toremifene.2C_.26amp.3B_raloxifene)), which couldn't have been any more relevant.
-It directly examined the effects of nolva and clomid on the pituitary of human males.
+It directly examined the effects of Nolva and Clomid on the pituitary of human males.
 They infused the men with 100 mcg of GnRH and then measured LH output from the pituitary.
 The men taking Nolvadex at 20 mg/day had a significantly increased LH response to GnRH.
-In contrast, **the men taking clomid had reduced LH output, a decreased sensitivity to GnRH.** The researchers stated that "a role of the intrinsic estrogenic activity of Clomid which is practically absent in Tamoxifen seems the most probable explanation."
+In contrast, **the men taking Clomid had reduced LH output, a decreased sensitivity to GnRH.** The researchers stated that "a role of the intrinsic estrogenic activity of Clomid which is practically absent in Tamoxifen seems the most probable explanation."

 ## Jcaesar369 Recommended PCT Protocol